Creating a static configuration file

 default Active 9d

-The test.kubeconfig file enables you to connect to the cluster without the CLI, e.g., from continuous integration systems, and also use the kubectl config use-context command to switch between clusters.
+The test.kubeconfig file enables you to connect to the cluster without the CLI, e.g., from continuous integration systems, as well as use the kubectl config use-context command to switch between clusters.

 Warning